 - Allow clients to select their food from what is available, rather than receiving a pre-selected bag of food items.
 This enhances client esteem and minimizes waste.

-- Be open to all eligible clients living within the pantry’s zip code or township of operation.
+- Be open to all eligible clients living within the pantry’s area of operation.